Licensed Practical Nursing Schools in Alabama

 Jobs for Licensed Practical Nursing Grads in Alabama

-There are 12,190 people in the state and 701,690 people in the nation working in licensed practical/vocational nurse training jobs.
+12,190 people in the state and 701,690 in the nation are employed in jobs related to licensed practical/vocational nurse training.

 Wages for Licensed Practical Nursing Jobs in Alabama